 So, I would say people knew who I was…what they thought of me, I have no idea.

 Everything I’ve described firmly casts me in the light of a total goody-goody, a “browner,” a nerd, maybe even a loser.
-In some ways that was true: I can count on one hand the number of times I drank during my high school years (which obviously doesn’t matter now, but then it was a very distinctive fact).
+In some ways that was true: I can count on one hand the number of times I drank during my high school years.
 I never had a boyfriend (but lots of hopeless crushes), nor did I get into any trouble of any kind.
 I was pretty vanilla.
 If I was vanilla in my teen years, then I was more of a creamy, milk chocolate in my 20s and in my 30s, I was definitely more of a bitter dark chocolate.
 I’m not really sure what I’m talking about anymore, this metaphor is getting away from me.

 I’m not really sure how our class saw us, but I know that I had wonderful, if slightly square, rule-following, honour-roll achieving friends, with whom I was lucky to roll.
 I was driven to accomplish things and I had a desire to be liked, or at least to not have a bad reputation.
 Despite the fact that I wasn’t invited to the “cool kids’” parties, or the boys I had crushes on (there were SO many boys I had crushes on), didn’t know I was alive, (or if they did, they certainly didn’t think about me), I was OK with who I was and my place in the high school hierarchy.
 I don’t think the students thought ill of me, I just think they didn’t think of me at all.

 But maybe that’s not true.
 I remember being home from university for a holiday or something, and meeting up with my high school friends at The Arms (RIP, The Arms – you were a special place to us).
 I was at the bar, and this girl who was maybe two or three years behind me (still in high school, anyway), started talking to me like I was a f-ing celebrity.